MagnusSletten/nmrlipids-data-portal/README.md

 This will:

-* Build the images for the Databank API and Portal Backend
+* Build the images for the Databank API and Github Gateway
 * Start the Databank API on port **8000**
-* Start the Portal Backend on port **5001**
+* Start the Github Gateway on port **5001**

 To stop and remove containers: